AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice/rpp12_no_recursion.rst

 In addition to making static analysis more complex, recursive calls make static stack usage analysis extremely difficult, requiring manual supply of call limits (for example).

-"""""""
-Notes
-"""""""

-The compiler will detect violations with the restriction No_Recursion in place.
-Note this is a dynamic check.
-GNATcheck enforces it statically with +RRecursive_Subprograms, subject to the limitations described in http://docs.adacore.com/live/wave/asis/html/gnatcheck_rm/gnatcheck_rm/predefined_rules.html#recursive-subprograms.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""